Wikishuffle: Format

 The subject material for the podcast is determined by pressing the random article button in the English Wikipedia.
 Each episode features between one and four articles discussed by the host, with excerpts read directly from the article and commented upon.
-New episodes are released every Tuesday with occasional bonus episodes focusing on articles chosen by the presenters or suggested by listeners.
+New episodes are released every Tuesday with occasional bonus episodes focusing on articles chosen by the presenters, suggested by listeners, or occasionally brought in by guests.

 The podcast is hosted by Jack Stewart, who is also responsible for the technical and editing duties.
 Philip Sharman takes responsibility for reading out the articles, while Chris Wallace provides interjections.
 The tone is generally humorous, but the show also covers serious articles, such as the 2011 San Fernando massacre, and discusses political and current affairs topics in the context of the random articles that are selected.

 The show also features more general news items in relation to Wikipedia and advocates the importance of the site as an educational and societal resource, and encourages listeners to donate to the Wikimedia Foundation.

 The format is dependent upon a high level of listener interaction, with communication encouraged via social media and through the post.

-Various running jokes have been established, including the prevalence of moth articles, the disproportionate number of articles covered which make reference to Scranton, Pennsylvania and Sharman's age and inability to keep up-to-date with popular culture and modern technologies.
+Various running jokes have been established, including the prevalence of moth articles, the disproportionate number of articles covered which make reference to Scranton, Pennsylvania and Sharman's age and inability to keep up-to-date with modern technologies and culture.